PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 PLEASE not use very bright and toxic colors for Papirus!!!

+Examples available on main icon theme folders.
+On **work** directory only templates and scripts.

 ### Main icons
 Now main icons have sizes 16px, 22px, 24px, 32px and 48px.
 Also available some 64px icons for Places and Mimes.